Last updated : April 23, 2017

 Some states and territories have programs that refer people with a drug problem to treatment and/or education programs where they can receive help rather than going through the criminal justice system.

-Drug use is influenced by a number of factors.
-Most people use drugs because they want to feel better or different.
 They use drugs for the benefits (perceived and/or experienced), not for the potential harm.
 This applies to both legal and illegal drugs.

 Experimental use: a person tries a drug once or twice out of curiosity.

 Recreational use: a person chooses to use a drug for enjoyment, particularly to enhance a mood or social occasion.

 Situational use: a drug is used to cope with the demands of particular situations.

 Intensive use or ‘bingeing’: a person consumes a heavy amount of drugs over a short period of time, and/or uses continuously over a number of days or weeks.